June 18, 2019

 4. Nutrition Facts Panel

 • Serving size.
 You need to know this so you can accurately compare products and determine what your intake will be.
-If one product has 12 grams of sugar per 3/4 cup, but the next has 10 grams per 1/2 cup, it might seem like the second option is better if you didn’t account of the serving size.
+If one product has 12 grams of sugar per 3/4 cup, but the next has 10 grams per 1/2 cup, it might seem like the second option is better if you didn’t account for the serving size.

 • Low Fat